lianzy81/SDE-TC-Submission-1/README.md

 #### Data Security at Rest and in-Transit
 - Server side encryption can be set for both S3 and Redshift to secure stored data at rest.
-- Https can be used to encrypt data in-transit as they are sent from public users/company employees to the cloud, and vice-versa.
+- Secure Sockets Layer (SSL) can be used to secure data in transit whereby encryption algorithms are used to scramble data exchanged via HTTPs URLs between public users/company employees and the AWS VPC.

 #### Scaling to meet user demand while keeping costs low
 - The elastic nature of compute (e.g. EC2, MSK) and storage (e.g. S3, EBS) on AWS allows the company to scale easily as user demand grows and to manage costs by only paying for extra resources when there is real demand.
 - MSK can be provisioned with increased EBS (Elastic Bloc Store) volumes to provide a larger data retention buffer, in case of failures while handling larger Kafka streams.
 - S3 is a low cost way to scale up and handle the larger data sizes from more images as user demand increases.
-If storage costs are stil too high, the company can also consider moving images that have been processed into lower cost S3 tiers with slower access before they are purged.
+If storage costs become too high, a transition action can be set to speed up transition of images that have been processed to lower cost S3 tiers (e.g. infrequent-access, one-zone-infrequent-access or glacier) before they are purged.
-- Redshift data warehouse is also designed to maintain low latency as it holds more structured data.
+- Redshift data warehouse is designed to maintain low latency as it holds more structured data.
 - As the company scales up, it can gather data on the usage levels for each service and further optimize costs subscribing to lower price AWS packages that commit to a certain level of usage, as opposed to paying for every service on-demand.

 #### Maintenance of environment and assets
-- Lambda is serverless by nature, which means AWS will handle the maintenance of the server environment.
 - Serverless variants can be chosen for MSK, Redshift and EC2 (e.g. Fargate) to offload the server environment management to AWS.
-- Housekeeping of the stored images and meta-data are already handled by the Lambda service.
+- Housekeeping of the stored images and meta-data are already handled by the expiration action set in S3.
-- Git repositories can be set up such that the company's processing scripts are uploaded and stored on S3 as CI/CD (continuous integration/continuous delivery) proceeds.
+- AWS S3 supports versioning.
+Hence, git repositories can be set up such that the company's processing scripts are uploaded, stored and versioned on S3 as CI/CD (continuous integration/continuous delivery) proceeds.

 ---